Skip to main content

 Each oil listing includes:

-• Max Stable Load (Before Separation) - the highest percentage we tested before visible separation occurred (not a recommendation or indicator of scent throw)
+• Max Stable Load (Before Separation) - the highest percentage we tested before visible separation occurred (not a recommendation or indicator of scent throw).
+We tested up to 10% only (may be able to go higher but you'll need to test).

 • Discoloration observations - if the base noticeably changed color during testing

-We tested each oil in our MWFC room spray base, but keep in mind your testing may show different results depending on your process, additives, and storage conditions.
+We tested each oil in our MWFC room spray base, but keep in mind your testing may show different results depending on your process, additives, and fragrance selection.
+We tested up to 10% only (may be able to go higher but you'll need to test).

 This tool is here to save you a few steps - not skip them entirely.